geleto/cascador-ai/README.md

   embedModel: new OpenAIEmbedding({ model: 'text-embedding-3-small' })
 });

-// Answer generator
+// Answer generator renderer
 const answerGenerator = create.TextGenerator({
   model: openai('gpt-4o'),
   prompt: 'Summarize the latest advancements in machine learning for cancer detection based on: {{ context }}' });

-// RAG orchestrator
+// RAG orchestrator using ScriptRunner const ragOrchestrator = create.ScriptRunner({
-const ragGenerator = create.TemplateRenderer({
   context: {
     query: 'What are the latest advancements in machine learning for cancer detection?',
     searchIndex: async (queryText) => {